Sergo2020/DIF_pytorch_official/README.md

 # DIF_pytorch_official

-Official Implementation of Deep Image Fingerprint: Accurate And Low Budget Synthetic Image Detector
+This is the official repository of the paper: [Deep Image Fingerprint: Accurate And Low Budget Synthetic Image Detector](Add link) by Sergey Sinitsa and Ohad Fried.